 Hi, my name is Suelyn.

-Currently, I'm a freelance product manager and designer with a background in interaction design, behavioral science, and engineering.
-I am particularly passionate about creating products in the sustainability, education, and civic space.
+I'm a product manager and designer with a background in user experience design, behavioral science, and engineering.
+I am especially passionate about solving problems in the sustainability, education, and the civic space.

 “71% of millennials report that meaningful work is among the three most important factors defining career success, while 30% believe it is the most critical factor.” *

 If the most important thing is doing meaningful work, how does one go about finding that?

 Have you ever left a design critique feeling defeated and less excited about your work?
 Or frustrated because you didn’t get the type of feedback you were looking for?